 These standards apply to all current students on campus, former students, online students, while attending any college-sponsored classes, activities or events.
 Violations of such rules, or behavior adversely affecting suitability as a student, may lead to disciplinary action.

-Although the facts and circumstances surrounding each incident of alleged academic dishonesty may differ, please read the basic examples illustrating academic dishonesty.
+Although the circumstances surrounding each situation of alleged academic dishonesty may differ, the following illustrate such examples:

 - In-class academic dishonesty, or otherwise known as "cheating," can occur when there is unauthorized looking at, procuring or sharing information from any unauthorized sources.
 An "authorized source" is from a college official.
 This can apply to looking at or operating any kind of electronic device during class when directed not to.